Oat77/HospitalManagementSystem/README.md

 ### How to run
 1. Clone the repository or download the script.
-2. Run the script python hospital_system.py
+2. Run the python script: hospital_system.py

 ### Assumptions
 To facilitate the smooth usage of this program, the following assumptions should be taken into account: